What courses should I take in high school to prepare to major in chemistry?

 Students should take as much high school chemistry as possible to help ease the transition to college chemistry.
 High school physics and biology are also helpful.

 I’m interested in a career in chemistry.
 Which track is best for me?

-Students who may consider going to graduate school in chemistry or taking a job as a chemist after completing their BS degree should pursue either ACS-certified BS track (chemistry or biochemistry).
-These degrees will provide students with the intensive chemistry knowledge expected by chemistry graduate schools and employers.
+Students who may consider going to graduate school in chemistry or taking a job as a chemist after completing their BS degree should pursue the Bachelor of Science in Chemistry (BCH) degree, which offers both chemistry and biochemistry concentrations.
+The BCH degree is certified by the American Chemical Society.
+This degree will provide students with the intensive chemistry knowledge expected by chemistry graduate schools and employers.
 Students interested in careers in chemistry should generally not follow the pre-health track.
 Since this track does not include advanced courses in inorganic, physical, and analytical chemistry, students with the pre-health major will not have all of the necessary prerequisites for graduate school and will be less marketable as chemists on the job market.

 I’m interested in forensics/environmental science/toxicology/biotechnology.
 Does the chemistry department offer classes or degrees in these areas?